greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/system_catalogs/catalog_ref-views.html.md

             <tr>
               <td class="catalog_table_entry">
                 <p class="column_definition"><code class="structfield">query_id</code> <code class="type">bigint</code></p>
                 <p>Identifier of this backend's most recent query.
 If <code class="structfield">state</code> is <code class="literal">active</code> this field shows the identifier of the currently executing query.
 In all other states, it shows the identifier of last query that was executed.
-Query identifiers are not computed by default so this field will be null unless <a class="xref" href="runtime-config-statistics.html#GUC-COMPUTE-QUERY-ID">compute_query_id</a> parameter is enabled or a third-party module that computes query identifiers is configured.</p>
+Query identifiers are not computed by default so this field will be null unless a third-party module that computes query identifiers is configured.</p>
               </td>
             </tr>
             <tr>
               <td class="catalog_table_entry">
                 <p class="column_definition"><code class="structfield">query</code> <code class="type">text</code></p>
                 <p>Text of this backend's most recent query.
 If <code class="structfield">state</code> is <code class="literal">active</code> this field shows the currently executing query.
 In all other states, it shows the last query that was executed.
-By default the query text is truncated at 1024 bytes; this value can be changed via the parameter <a class="xref" href="runtime-config-statistics.html#GUC-TRACK-ACTIVITY-QUERY-SIZE">track_activity_query_size</a>.</p>
+By default the query text is truncated at 1024 bytes; this value can be changed via the parameter <a class="xref" href="#pg_stat_activity">track_activity_query_size</a>.</p>
               </td>
             </tr>
             <tr>